Hasan Şaş

 He is known for his time at Galatasaray and for his performance with the Turkey national team at the FIFA World Cup 2002, where he was voted into the All-Star Team.
 During both assignments, he played as a winger.
-He was suspended from football for six months in 1998 after doping testing returned a positive result for the banned substance.
+He was suspended from football for six months in 1998 after doping testing returned a positive result for the banned substance Phenylpropanolamine.

 Club career

 Born in Karataş, Adana, Şaş began his club career with Ankaragücü in 1995.

 Galatasaray

 In 1998, Şaş signed with Galatasaray for $4.4 million, but almost immediately upon arrival, he was suspended from football for six months after doping testing returned a positive result for the banned substance Phenylpropanolamine.

 Şaş regained his spot with Galatasaray in the 1999–2000 season, in which Galatasaray won the UEFA Cup title in 2000 over Arsenal, and went on to win the 2000 UEFA Super Cup.

 In the Champions League competition in 2000–01, Şaş made 12 appearances for Galatasaray.
 He scored against Spain's Real Madrid and Italy's A.C.
 Milan as well as against the Brazil national team in 2002 FIFA World Cup.

 At the end of the 2008–09 Super Lig season it was announced that Galatasaray would not be renewing his contract and after declining many contracts to play in Qatar and Saudi Arabia, Şaş announced his retirement from professional football.